giovanniboscu/continuous-section-field/docs/CSFLongitudinally-varying-homogenization-user-guide.md

 effective (delta) representation, so that the overlapped region contributes zero to the weighted integrals.

-You should not enter negative weights for voids in the user mo
+You should not enter negative weights for voids in the user model

 # 📑 Deep Dive: The Logic of "Weight" (W) and Voids